Ali-Rammal1/xray_diagnosis_ML/README.md

 ## Usage

-1. Open the web application at http://localhost:3000 (after running the container)
+1. Open the web application at http://localhost:3000
 2. Upload a chest X-ray image using the interface
 3. The system will process the image and display the diagnosis result
 4. View detailed confidence scores for each category